cMIPS is a synthesizable VHDL model for the 5-stage pipeline, MIPS32r2 core.

 Testbench includes processor, RAM, ROM and (simulator) file I/O.

 Top level file for synthesis includes processor, RAM, ROM, LCD display controller, 2x7segment LED display, keypad and UART.
-SDRAM controller, VGA interface and Ethernet port are in the works.
+SDRAM controller, microSD controller, VGA interface and Ethernet port are in the works.

-An stdlib lookalike is in the works, as well as a port of Xinu.
+An stdlib lookalike is in the works, as well as a port of Xinu, hosted here.

-To run the simulations you need to install ghdl from Sourceforge.
-As of May 2015, there is no Debian package for the VHDL compiler.
+To run the simulations you must install ghdl.
+There is a Debian package for the VHDL compiler.

-To compile and assemble code for the MIPS processor on an x86 PC, you need to install binutils plus a GCC cross-compiler.
+To compile and assemble code for the MIPS processor on an x86 Linux box you need to install binutils and the GCC cross-compiler.
 To do that, follow the instructions in cMIPS/docs/installCrosscompiler.